alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

 ### Adding a Snapshot Test

-Now we're ready to start taking our screenshots, so let's jump straight to it.
+Now we are ready to start taking our screenshots, so let's jump straight to it.
 Open `AppStoreScreenshots.swift` and add the following import statements:

 ```swift
 import MyAwesomeAppFramework // Access to GreetingView